Death of Sarah Grosvenor

 She died on September 14, 1742, in her hometown of Pomfret, Connecticut, after surgical complications.
-Grosvenor's case has been argued as one of the most well known surgical abortion cases in colonial America.
+Grosvenor's case has been argued as one of the best-known surgical abortion cases in colonial America.

 Early life and romantic relationship

 Sarah Grosvenor was the daughter of Mary and Leicester Grosvenor.
 Her family owned farmland, and her father held a high position within the local offices.
 Grosvenor developed a secret relationship at age 19 with 27-year-old Amasa Sessions.
 Both came from valued families within their village, indicating that had they married, their marriage would have been accepted by both families.

 Pregnancy and termination

 Grosvenor became pregnant from sex with Amasa.
 After coercion, she eventually began "taking the trade", an abortifacient, in an attempt to abort the fetus.
 Abortifacients were common in colonial America and were considered an acceptable method of aborting a fetus in the early stages of pregnancy.
 Only when quickening occurred did it become unacceptable for a mother to abort the fetus, as this was when both the court and the church identified a fetus as a living individual.
 Some argue that Grosvenor primarily attempted to abort the fetus due to Amasa's lack of interest in her as a potential bride.
 The abortifacient did not succeed, so Amasa enlisted Dr. John Hallowell to perform a surgical abortion.
 Two days later, Grosvenor had a miscarriage.
 Ten days after the operation, she became sick and died, most likely from infection due to the use of dirty tools in an unsanitary environment.